Fact Sheet 413

 - Do not combine didanosine with stavudine (d4T, Zerit).

-- Pregnant women should not take didanosine and d4T at the same time due to an increased risk of lactic acidosis.
+- Pregnant women should especially not take didanosine and d4T at the same time due to an increased risk of lactic acidosis.

 - Ribavirin (used to treat hepatitis C) increases didanosine levels and increases the risk of side effects associated with didanosine.
 People should not take both ribavirin and didanosine.